Małgorzata Szewczyk: Life

-The first step she made was to invite two poor and sick elder women to live in her apartment in 1880 and she was taking care of them in secret because charitable or church activities were forbidden according to the decrees of the Russian Emperor who at the time ruled over Poland.
+The first step she made was to invite two poor and sick elder women to live in her apartment in Zakroczem in 1880.
+She took care of them in secret as charitable or church activities were forbidden according to the decrees of the Russian Emperor who at the time ruled over Poland.
 It was not too long before a few more women moved in with her and joined her in her work and so she rented another apartment in 1884 in Warsaw.
-Later to accommodate the growing number and better serve those in need she decided to purchase a new house with a garden.
-On 18 April 1881 - following the advice of Kozminski - she founded a new religious congregation whose aim was to help the poor and those who were most in need.
+Later, to accommodate the growing number and better serve those in need, she decided to purchase a new house with a garden.

+In 18 April 1881, following the advice of Kozminski, she founded a new religious congregation whose aim was to help the poor and those who were most in need.
 The congregation became the Seraphic Sisters and Szewczyk assumed the religious name Łucja.
+The congregation founded several institutions to help people in need, including an orphanage, a men’s shelter and a sewing workshop for girls; they also worked in hospitals and schools.

-She became the Superior General from the congregation's establishment until ill health on 27 April 1904 prompted her resignation.
+Łucja was the Superior General for 23 years, from the congregation's establishment until ill health on 27 April 1904 prompted her resignation.

 The last months of her life were spent in Nieszawa.
 Her constant work ethic and extensive service to others took a toll on her health and towards the end of her life she developed a series of difficult health problems.
-Her death came on the morning of 5 June 1905 at her convent (she had received the Anointing of the Sick) and she had suffered from poor sight prior to her death.
+Her death came on the morning of 5 June 1905.
+She died at her convent (she had received the Anointing of the Sick) and she had suffered from poor sight prior to her death.
 Ecclesial authorities granted special permission on 16 November 1931 for her remains to be moved to Oswiecim and interred in the congregation's corresponding church but were relocated on two other occasions on 18 January 1951 and 22 February 2013.
 The congregation now operates in places such as Belarus and France and in 2005 had 679 religious sisters in 76 houses.
 It received the papal decree of praise from Pope Pius X on 12 February 1909 and pontifical approval from Pope Pius XII on 3 March 1953.
+In 2026, the congregation is part of the Franciscan Capuchin family.